 The MCAT is offered many times during the year but must be taken no later than September of the year in which an application is filed.
 MCATs taken after September of the application year cannot be considered for admission.
 Ideally, the MCAT should be taken in April of the year in which the application is filed and no more than three years prior to making application.
 Only those MCAT scores available at the time of review will be considered by the Admissions Committee.

 Note: To be considered for admission, an applicant must be a United States citizen, possess a permanent resident visa, or be a non-citizen with an I-94 Form from the Department of Homeland Security showing "Refugee" or "Asylum Granted" status.
 If the required prerequisite courses were not completed in the United States or Canada, the applicant will need to have an advanced degree from an approved United States college or university or an international college or university which has been fully accredited by an established United States higher education certifying agency.

 Application to the Wright State University Boonshoft School of Medicine must be made through the American Medical College Application Service (AMCAS).
 Applications are due by Nov.
 1. To allow ample time for processing, submit your application to AMCAS no later than Oct.
 15.

-Unlike many medical schools, Wright State University Boonshoft School of Medicine does not have a secondary application.
-The school does require all applicants to pay an application fee.
-After we receive your application from AMCAS, we will notify you by email with instructions on how to pay the application fee online.
-The Wright State application fee is due by Dec.
+Boonshoft School of Medicine has a secondary application requirement with an additional fee.
+Those applicants exempted by AMCAS for fees do not have to pay for a secondary application.
+After we receive and review your application from AMCAS, we will notify you by email with instructions for completing the secondary application and paying the fee online.
+The secondary application fee is due by Dec.
 15.